KirbyBrown/TVQueue/README.md

 Click 'Manage Shows'.
 The link is in the upper right corner of the interface, on the navigation bar.
 Then choose the option 'Add Show'.

 Enter the name of a TV Show in the search bar and click 'Go'.
-From the list of results being displayed, click the 'Queue' button next to the appropriate entry.
-Click 'Resend' when prompted by your browser to update the page.
-The 'Queue' button will be disabled if a show is already in your queue.
+From the list of results being displayed, click the 'Queue' button next to the appropriate entry (this will be disabled if a show is already in your queue).
+You will be directed to your list of shows, as though you had navigated to 'Mangage Shows' -> 'My Shows'.

 ### Managing Shows